Skip to main content

 Decision Guide

-Step 1: Is it an update or a decommission?
+Step 1: Is it an update or a retirement?

 Does the revised content have different learning outcomes to the original?

 • Yes?
 This is a new learning object.
-You'll need to retire the existing one and request a decommission with Go1.
+You'll need to retire the existing one and create the replacement.
+See How to request a retirement below.

 • No?
 Continue to Step 2.